hafsahsiddiqui/sql-projects/A24 Films/README.md

 ORDER BY year DESC;
 ```

-Answer: Measures changes in average revenue year-over-year—can reflect marketing, trends, or shifts in quality.
+Description: Measures changes in average revenue year-over-year—can reflect marketing, trends, or shifts in quality.

 c.
 Number of Films by Genre Over Time